timwattenberg/draft-ripe84-anycast-community/draft-ripe84-anycast-community.md

 --- abstract

 This document describes the use of a well-known Border Gateway Protocol (BGP) community for identifying anycast prefixes in IP networks.
-This well-known advisory transitive BGP community named "ANYCAST" allows an origin Autonomous System (AS) to signal a neighboring network the tagged IP prefix is available as anycast.
+This well-known advisory transitive BGP community named "ANYCAST" allows an origin Autonomous System (AS) to signal a neighboring network that the tagged IP prefix is available via anycast and should be routed hot potato.

 --- middle